department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 <div class="feature">

-#### Can I get my life insurance benefits early if I’m terminally ill?
+#### Can my spouse and I get life insurance benefits early if either of us becomes terminally ill?

-You may be able to get your benefits early if:
+You or your spouse may be able to get benefits early if:
 -	You have SGLI, Family SGLI, or VGLI life insurance, **and**
--	You or a covered spouse has a written statement from a doctor saying you have 9 months or less to live
+-	You or a covered spouse has a written statement from a doctor saying you have (or your spouse has) 9 months or less to live

 <br>